mattray/inspec_cron-cookbook/README.md

 # inspec-cron

 Schedules InSpec runs via cron.
 This is useful when the chef-client is not daemonized but you still wish to periodically run compliance scans.
-This cookbook leverages the [audit cookbook's inspec recipe](https://github.com/chef-cookbooks/audit/blob/master/recipes/inspec.rb) to ensure InSpec is installed.
+This cookbook leverages the [chef-ingredient cookbook's inspec recipe](https://github.com/chef-cookbooks/chef-ingredient) to ensure InSpec is installed.

 # Attributes from other cookbooks

 If you want to specify the version of InSpec, set the following:

-    node['audit']['inspec_version'] = '3.6.6'
+    node['inspec-cron']['version'] = '3.7.1'

-If you are using the [chef-client](https://github.com/cookbooks/chef-client/) or [audit](https://github.com/chef-cookbooks/audit) cookbooks the following attributes will be reused if available.
+If you are using the [chef-client](https://github.com/cookbooks/chef-client/) cookbook the following attributes will be reused if available.
 If not, you'll need to set them accordingly.

 Location of the InSpec configuration file.